HasanLiaqat/cpp-pattern-collection/README.md

-# cpp-pattern-collection
+# ✨ C++ Pattern Collection

-A collection of C++ pattern-printing programs, including star patterns, number patterns, pyramids, diamonds, and more.
-Great for practicing loops, logic building, and daily commits.
+A collection of C++ pattern-printing programs.
+This repository helps me practice loops, logic building, and consistent coding through daily commits.

+---

+## 🚀 Purpose
+This project is designed to:
+- Improve C++ fundamentals
+- Strengthen loop and logic skills
+- Maintain daily coding practice
+- Organize different pattern problems in one place